Surya-pkh/Project3/DEPLOYMENT_GUIDE.md

 ---

 ## 9. Summary
 This guide covers the full CI/CD pipeline, infrastructure as code, monitoring, and troubleshooting for Project3.
 All steps are automated and ready for production or client demonstration.
+No sensitive credentials are ever hardcoded; all secrets are managed securely via environment variables or Jenkins credentials.